-The DSE/EIS reviewed the IEPs and records for each of individual child with findings of noncompliance in the LSS/PA where the findings of noncompliance were made, the DSE/EIS verified that the records of the students where the noncompliance was first identified were corrected, although late, unless the child was no longer within the local school system or pubic agency, or the parent had withdrawn consent.
-Consistent with OSEP Memo 09-02.
+The MSDE, DEI/SES reviewed the IEPs and records for each of the individual children identified with noncompliance in the LSS/PA.
+The MSDE, DEI/SES verified that the records of the individual child demonstrated that the goals and services were provided, although late, unless the child was no longer within the jurisdiction of the local school system, or the parent had withdrawn consent, consistent with OSEP Memo 09-02.